marabesi/zcpe/README.md

 [Would you like to become a Zend Certified Engineer ?](http://www.zend.com/en/services/certification)

-Here you can find simple content of the topics you will find in the exam
+Here you can find simple content of the topics you will find in the exam, and [there is an interface web](https://marabesi.github.io/zcpe) which you can easily see the examples in this repo.

 | PHP Basics | Functions |Data format & Types|
 |------------|-----------|-------------------|